SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.05.md

 In a one-dimensional time series, if the convolution kernel size is \(k\), a standard convolution would use data from \((t - k/2)\) to \((t + k/2)\) at the current time step \(t\).
 Causal convolution, however, pads the input on the left with \(k-1\) zeros so that the kernel only uses data from \(t - k + 1\) to \(t\), aligning the kernel to only consider current and past inputs.
 This padding ensures that each layer's output depends solely on current and prior information, maintaining causality.
-To further expand the model’s receptive field while preserving causality, \textbf{dilated causal convolution} can be used.
+To further expand the model’s receptive field while preserving causality, dilated causal convolution can be used.
 This technique introduces gaps within the kernel by inserting zeros between weights, effectively expanding the convolution’s range.
 This allows the model to capture longer dependencies in the data without increasing latency, which is particularly useful for streaming applications.
 In streaming spoken dialogue models, causal convolution plays a critical role in: